Curium: Occurrence

 The longest-lived isotope, 247Cm, has half-life 15.6 million years; so any primordial curium, that is, present on Earth when it formed, should have decayed by now.
 Its past presence as an extinct radionuclide is detectable as an excess of its primordial, long-lived daughter 235U.
-Traces of curium may occur naturally in uranium minerals due to neutron capture and beta decay, though this has not been confirmed.
-Traces of 247Cm are also probably brought to Earth in cosmic rays, but again this has not been confirmed.
+Traces of 242Cm may occur naturally in uranium minerals due to neutron capture and beta decay (238U → 239Pu → 240Pu → 241Am → 242Cm), though the quantities would be tiny and this has not been confirmed: even with "extremely generous" estimates for neutron absorption possibilities, the quantity of 242Cm present in 1 × 108 kg of 18% uranium pitchblende would not even be one atom.
+Traces of 247Cm are also probably brought to Earth in cosmic rays, but this also has not been confirmed.
+There is also the possibility of 244Cm being produced as the double beta decay daughter of natural 244Pu.

 Curium is made artificially in small amounts for research purposes.
 It also occurs as one of the waste products in spent nuclear fuel.
 Curium is present in nature in some areas used for nuclear weapons testing.
-Analysis of the debris at the test site of the United States' first thermonuclear weapon, Ivy Mike, (1 November 1952, Enewetak Atoll), besides einsteinium, fermium, plutonium and americium also revealed isotopes of berkelium, californium and curium, in particular 245Cm, 246Cm and smaller quantities of 247Cm, 248Cm and 249Cm.
+Analysis of the debris at the test site of the United States' first thermonuclear weapon, Ivy Mike (1 November 1952, Enewetak Atoll), besides einsteinium, fermium, plutonium and americium also revealed isotopes of berkelium, californium and curium, in particular 245Cm, 246Cm and smaller quantities of 247Cm, 248Cm and 249Cm.

 Atmospheric curium compounds are poorly soluble in common solvents and mostly adhere to soil particles.
 Soil analysis revealed about 4,000 times higher concentration of curium at the sandy soil particles than in water present in the soil pores.
 An even higher ratio of about 18,000 was measured in loam soils.

-The transuranium elements from americium to fermium, including curium, occurred naturally in the natural nuclear fission reactor at Oklo, but no longer do so.
+The transuranic elements up to fermium, including curium, should have been present in the natural nuclear fission reactor at Oklo, but any quantities produced then would have long since decayed away.

-Curium, and other non-primordial actinides, have also been detected in the spectrum of Przybylski's Star.